StickyCube/properclass/README.md

 - returns `composer` a new composer function with the applied modifiers.

 ##### `decoratorOptions : object`
-- prop `block : string` The name of the block.
+- prop `block : string` The className of the block.
 Required.
 - prop `element : ?string` The name of the element
 - prop `modifier : ?modifierOptions` Options to composer.modifier, see [modifierOptions](modifieroptions--string--string--objectstringany).
 - prop `options : ?composerOptions` Additional options to the composer, see [composerOptions](#composeroptions--object).